5 Charts to Understand the Mainstream AR & VR Adoption

-It might seem unbelievable but AR/VR technologies have already been around for over 30 years.
-In our overview of 2019 outsourcing trends, we have mentioned the rise of augmented/virtual reality projects.
-Now, we are taking a challenge to illustrate the main benefits and future of AR/VR mass adoption in business with just 5 charts.
+It might seem unbelievable, but AR/VR technologies have already been around for over 30 years.
+In this article, we are taking a challenge to illustrate the main benefits and future of AR and VR adoption in business with just 5 charts.

 Smartphones, coupled with headsets, have remained the most common use of VR experiences lately as it is the most accessible entry point.
-Generally, the market is still at its infancy stage and rather unsettled.
+Generally, the market is still in its infancy stage and somewhat unsettled.
 There is a need for both devices and content to become mainstream.
-However, companies have to get ready for the AR/VR mass adoption not to lose in the future.
+However, companies have to get ready for AR & VR adoption not to lose in the future.

-1. When Companies Expect AR/VR to Become Mainstream (Tip: Soon)
+1. When Companies Expect AR and VR Adoption to Become Mainstream (Tip: Soon)

-Despite many challenges yet to be overcome, 69% of experts predict AR/VR to get mass adopted in the nearest five years.
+Despite many challenges yet to be overcome, 69% of experts predict AR/VR to get mass adoption in the nearest five years.
 They will revolutionize new markets and offer impressive cases in enterprise settings.
-AR/VR will be developed for personal, consumer and enterprise use.
+AR/VR will be developed for personal, consumer, and enterprise use.

-2. Which Industries Will Be The Most Interested in AR/VR
+2. Which Industries Will Be The Most Interested in AR and VR Adoption

-A Goldman Sachs report forecasts AR/VR share on the market to value $80 billion by 2025.
-It will be mostly fueled by video entertainment - violent computer games in particular.
+A Goldman Sachs report forecasts AR/VR share on the market to value of $80 billion by 2025.
+It will be fueled mainly by video entertainment - violent computer games in particular.
 Another agency, Perkins Coie, also names gaming the number-one sector to keep adopting technologies fast.
 However, other industries may also receive significant prospects.
-Among them, healthcare, education and real estate will be most heavily invested in during the following 12 months although business owners are still uncertain how AR/VR can create additional value for their companies.
+Among them, healthcare, education, and real estate will be most heavily invested in during the following 12 months, although business owners are still uncertain how AR/VR can create additional value for their companies.

 3. VR Adoption Rates

-4. The Biggest Obstacles in AR/VR Mass Adoption
+4. The Biggest Obstacles in AR & VR Adoption

-According to the latest Perkin Coie report, company representatives see user experience as a top obstacle for both AR and VR mass adoption.
-This reflects the ongoing concerns with technical limitations and performance issues as well as bulky hardware in case of VR.
-Costs are a greater challenge for VR (22%) than AR (14%) because AR is a technology that many consumers can access on smartphones they already own, rather than on new headsets or devices they must purchase, making cost less of a consideration.
+According to the latest Perkin Coie report, company representatives see user experience as a top obstacle for both AR and VR adoption.
+This reflects the ongoing concerns with technical limitations and performance issues as well as bulky hardware in the case of VR.
+Costs are a more significant challenge for VR (22%) than AR (14%) because AR is a technology that many consumers can access on smartphones they already own rather than on new headsets or devices they must purchase, making cost less of a consideration.
 However, respondents expressed more concern about content offerings for AR (25%) than VR (17%).

-5. The Role of Outsourcing Vendors in AR/VR Mass Adoption
+5. The Role of Outsourcing Vendors in AR and VR Adoption